openpodcast/website/users.md

 # Users

-If you are using openpodcast for your project, [please add it to this list here](https://github.com/openpodcast/openpodcast.github.io).
+If you are using Open Podcast for your project, click the edit button to add a link to your project.